 - 1/4 cup (7g) minced fresh cilantro, from 1 bunch

 - 3/4 cup (180ml) freshly squeezed lime juice, from 6 to 8 limes

 - 2 tablespoons sambal oelek

-In a large pitcher, combine tomato juice, vodka, cilantro, sambal oelek, simple syrup, fish sauce, and olive juice.
+In a large pitcher, combine tomato juice, vodka, cilantro, lime juice, sambal oelek, simple syrup, fish sauce, and olive juice.
 Stir well to combine.
 Add beer and stir gently to mix.

-Fill six tall beer or Collins glasses with ice.
+Fill 6 tall beer or Collins glasses with ice.
 Pour cocktail into each glass and garnish with fried shallots.